Properties of carbon-infused silicon LGAD devices after non-uniform irradiation with 24 GeV/c protons: Radiation environment

 \section{Radiation environment}

 Forward proton detectors at the LHC are placed extremely close to the beam, at distances of a few mm.
 The sensor planes are oriented perpendicular to the beam, with one edge near the beam and the other edge farther away.
 This results in a highly non-uniform irradiation environment~\cite{CMS:2022hly,CMS:2021ncv}, with more than an order of magnitude variation over distances of a few cm.
-At the High-Luminosity LHC, the sensors will be exposed to peak radiation doses of order $1 \times 10^{16} p/cm^{2}$ in the region closest to the beam.
+At the High-Luminosity LHC, the sensors can be exposed to peak radiation doses of order $1 \times 10^{16} p/cm^{2}$ in the region closest to the beam.
+In the worst case, with no other mitigations, this dose can be reached in 1 year of HL-LHC running, which is the timescale for exchanging damaged sensors.